ifgarces/IIS_servicios_base/docs/api/RVM.md

     }'
 ```

-### 1.3.
-Expected response
-Response 200 OK:

-- No pending requests
+Response 200 OK, for the case where there are not pending annotations:

 ```json
 {
     "msg": " sin solicitudes pendientes"
 }
 ```

-- The vehicle has one ore more pending request
+Response 200 OK, for the case where the vehicle has one or more pending annotations:

 ```json
 {
     "msg": "invalida"
 }
 ```

-Respones 500 Internal Server Error:
+Or response 500 when the server crashes:

 ```json
 {